dougbutner/web-4/README.md

 function bioKeyGenerator(bioData){
-	// Function takes data in the form of user input into }
+	// Function takes data in the form of user input into their browser or smartphone, where }

 ```